qwertysd-cmd/my_libinput/README.md

 Current Additional Features
 ---------------------------
-- **Variable Speed Edge Motion**: Currently supports edge motion with variable speed for tap and drag operations only (not click and drag)
+- **Variable Speed Edge Motion**: Currently supports edge motion with variable speed for tap and drag operations only (not click and drag). three speeds depending on how close you are to the trackpad edge.

-I also plan on adding more of my personally desired features.
+In the near future, I also plan on adding more features that I would personally like.

 Building the Clone
 ------------------